Healthy Homes Assessment Maymorn

 Insulation Maymorn

-A properly insulated home will help to control condensation and reduce the chances of mould and dampness, as well as making much easier for the household to keep warmth.
+A house that is well-insulated can help control condensation and lessen the likelihood of mould and dampness, and it will make an easier task to the household to hold warmth.

-The "R" stands for thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
-The more R-value is higher, the better the insulation.
+The "R" stands for thermal resistance, and is a measure of how well insulation withstands heat flow.
+The greater the R-value, the higher the quality of insulation.

 • Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3